seyhanp/seyhan-stopper/README.md

-seyhan-stopper
+The seyhan-stopper
 ===============

-seyhan projesi için durdurma arabirimi
+The service stopper interface for seyhan